Kernel Methods for Causal Functions: Dose, Heterogeneous, and Incremental Response Curves: Counterfactual distributions

 As in Section~\ref{sec:algorithm}, the abstract representation helps to define estimators with closed form solutions that can be easily computed.
 In particular, the representation separates the three steps necessary to estimate a counterfactual distribution: estimating a conditional distribution, which may involve many covariates; estimating the distribution for reweighting; and using one distribution to integrate another.
 For example, for $\check{\theta}_0^{D:CATE}(d,v)$, our estimator is $\hat{\theta}^{D:CATE}(d,v)=\hat{E}_3^*\{\phi(d)\otimes \phi(v) \otimes \hat{\mu}_x(v)\}$. $\hat{E}_3$ and $\hat{\mu}_x(v)$ are generalized kernel ridge regressions, and the latter can be used to integrate the former by simply multiplying the two.
 This algorithmic insight is a key innovation of the present work, and the reason why our estimators have simple closed form solutions despite complicated causal integration.

-We derive these estimators in Appendix~\ref{sec:derivation}.
+We derive these estimators in Supplement~\ref{sec:derivation}.
 We give theoretical values for $(\lambda_1,\lambda_2,\lambda_3)$ that optimally balance bias and variance in Theorem~\ref{theorem:consistency_treatment} below.
-Appendix~\ref{sec:tuning} gives practical tuning procedures, one of which is asymptotically optimal.
-We avoid the estimation and inversion of propensity scores in \citet[eq.
+Supplement~\ref{sec:tuning} gives practical tuning procedures, one of which is asymptotically optimal.
+We avoid the estimation and inversion of propensity scores in \cite[eq.
 21]{muandet2021counterfactual}.

-Algorithm~\ref{algorithm:dist} estimates counterfactual distribution \textit{embeddings}.
+Algorithm~\ref{algorithm:dist} estimates counterfactual distribution embeddings.
 The ultimate parameters of interest are counterfactual distributions.
 We present a deterministic procedure that uses the distribution embedding to provide samples $(\tilde{Y}_j)$ from the distribution.
 In Theorem~\ref{theorem:conv_dist} below, we prove that these samples converge in distribution to the counterfactual distribution.
-The procedure is a variant of kernel herding \citep{welling2009herding,muandet2021counterfactual}.
+The procedure is a variant of kernel herding \cite{welling2009herding,muandet2021counterfactual}.

 By this procedure, samples from counterfactual distributions are straightforward to compute.
 With such samples, one may visualize a histogram as an estimator of the counterfactual density of potential outcomes.
 Alternatively, one may test statistical hypotheses.